HKU International Affairs Office

 Arrival Advice

 We understand that arriving in a new country can be an overwhelming experience, especially if it is your first time in Hong Kong.
-Here you can find all the necessary information and tips to make your arrival as smooth as possible.
+Here you will find all the necessary information and tips to make your arrival as smooth as possible.
 We want to ensure that you feel comfortable and confident as you begin the journey at HKU, and we are here to support you every step of the way.
-So, take a deep breath and let us guide you through the arrival process.
+Take a deep breath and let us guide you through the arrival process.
 Welcome to Hong Kong, and welcome to HKU!

-Preparation before arriving HKU
+Preparation before Arriving at HKU

 Arrival and Semester Dates